-Roasted acorn squash soup is made with roasted carrots and acorn squash along with carrot top pistou.
+This roasted acorn squash soup is made with roasted carrots and acorn squash along with a carrot top pistou.
 This creamy Fall soup is so delicious.
-The pistou for this roasted squash soup is a pesto that is made from carrot greens and it is so easy to make and adds such wonderful flavor.
 This soup makes a great soup for Fall, Thanksgiving, or whenever the mood strikes.

 About this roasted acorn squash soup